← Back to Stories

 ABC News

-• A school nurse described Sykes’ injuries as 'distressing' and noted the 'look of fear on Aaron’s face as he was fighting for his life' in a victim impact statement.
+• A school nurse described Sykes’ injuries as 'distressing' and noted his 'look of fear' during the attack in a victim impact statement.

 Source Articles